Tiffany MATIAS

 Summary:

 This dissertation examines the significance of digital transformation within the SNCF and its connection to previous neo-managerial reform initiatives.
-It is structured in three parts, aiming to understand the project centered on the concept of digital transformation, to conduct a sociological analysis of the actors driving it, and to identify the strategies and mechanisms they employ to impose their agenda within the organization.
+It is structured in three parts, aiming to understand the project centered on the concept of digital transformation, to conduct a sociological analysis of the actors driving it, and to identify the strategies and mechanisms these actors use to impose their agenda within the organization.
 Regarding the project, the findings highlight that behind the concept of digital transformation, the “modernization” project consists of spreading a new mindset, which takes the giants of the digital economy as its model.
-Consequently, the project represents a departure from the SNCF’s neo-managerial turn, fostering a movement toward neo-commodification and neo-rationalization, and aligning with the broader trend of post-New Public Management.
-Regarding the actors, the results show that this project is driven by employees who are detached from the organization’s history and future, and who support the SNCF’s new financial performance objectives.
-They thus contribute even more to making digitalization a driver of reform.
-However, these actors are caught up in professional and organizational struggles, which limits their ability to act.
-To compensate for this, they seek to enlist all employees of the organization in their project, extensively mobilizing mechanisms designed to spread this new spirit throughout the organization.
+Consequently, the project goes beyond the SNCF’s neo-managerial shift, fostering a trend toward neo-commodification and neo-rationalization, and is part of the broader trend of post-New Public Management.
+Regarding the actors involved, the findings reveal that this project is driven by employees who feel disconnected from the organization’s history and future and who support the SNCF’s new financial performance objectives.
+They thus contribute even more to positioning digitalization as a driver of reform.
+However, these actors are caught up in labor and organizational struggles, which limits their capacity for action.
+To compensate for this, they seek to enlist all employees of the organization in their project, making extensive use of mechanisms designed to spread this new mindset throughout the organization.

 Organizational Sociology – New Public Management – SNCF